-100% of the children ages 4 and older were provided with 11⁄2 hours per week of support group programming to help them process their trauma.
+All school-aged children were provided with 1.5 hours per week of support group programming to help them process their trauma.

-100% of the school-aged children were provided with 11⁄2 hours of tutoring per week to bridge their learning gap.
+All school-aged children where provided with 1.5 hours of tutoring per week to bridge their learning gap.